Is Bed Bug Heat Treatment DIY Effective, Safe and Easy To Do? Yes It Is!

 Since all the Google search results first show the Sponsored/Paid ads Nancy started there.

-Going beyond the Sponsored/Paid ads on Google Nancy uncovered some other options.
-She placed a call to us here at PestPro Thermal Systems and was pleasantly surprised that someone actually picked up the phone within 3 rings.
+Going beyond the Sponsored/Paid ads on Google Nancy identified some other options.
+She placed a call to us here at PestPro Thermal Systems and was pleasantly surprised that someone actually answered the phone.

 We spoke at length about her experience and I assured her that if she had an electric stove or dryer outlet to plug into she could handle her bed bug problem on her own terms using our Universal Bed Bug Heater Package.

-We discussed every step she and John would need to take including the limited preparation before turning her bedroom into a sauna using the bed bug heater and fan.
+We discussed every step she and John would need to take including the limited preparation before turning her bedroom into a sauna using her PestPro Thermal electric bed bug heater and fan.

 We covered how she would use her stove outlet for power and which of the 4 included pig tail adapters to choose that matched her outlet.

-We discussed how if she at another time chooses to plug into a lower amperage electric dryer outlet that she would simply choose a different pig tail and turn off the toggle switches that temporarily disconnect some of the heater elements inside the bed bug heater to make this possible.
+We discussed how, if she, at another time, chooses to plug into a lower amperage 30 amp electric dryer outlet that she would simply choose a different pig tail and turn off the toggle switches that temporarily disconnect some of the heater elements inside the bed bug heater to make this possible.

-By the end of our first conversation Nancy was feeling fairly confident she and John would be able to safely use their bed bug heater and that the price was equal to the quotes she received from the service companies for one treatment none of which were guaranteed.
-She said they told her there was no way to prove that a new batch of bed bugs had not been brought into their home after the chemical treatments were concluded.
+By the end of our first conversation Nancy was feeling fairly confident she and John would be able to safely use their bed bug heater and that the price was equal to the quotes she received from the service companies for one treatment - none of which were guaranteed.
+She said she was told there was no way to prove that a new infestation of bed bugs had not been brought into their home after the chemical treatments were concluded.

 To make a long story longer Nancy spoke to a few more bed bug heater companies and ended up calling us again to place an order.
 She said she felt more confident dealing with us and that we came across as being committed to her long-term success.
 She liked that our bed bug heaters are built using steel, not plastic.

-John commented that it would be foolish to not be ready for another round of bed bugs given how much they travel internationally, and he never wants to go through this stress and aggravation again.
+John commented it would be foolish to not be ready for another round of bed bugs given how much they travel internationally, and he never wants to go through the stress, emotional trauma and aggravation again - especially at his advanced age.
 They both liked the idea that owning a bed bug heater would give them the control they required in an affordable and safe way.
-They also liked the idea they could help friends and family with their bed bug heat equipment given that bed bugs continue to get worse globally and are not going away any time soon.
+They also relished the notion they would be in a position to help friends and family and other community members with their bed bug heat equipment given that bed bugs continue to be a worsening globally and are not going away any time soon.
 They are both vaccinated and ready to hit the road as soon as it is safe to do so.
+Bon Voyage Nancy and John!

-Needless to say Nancy and John are completely and totally satisfied with their purchase and continue to help me spread the word that PestPro Thermal electric bed bug heating equipment although mostly used by professionals is easy and safe enough for senior citizens to use in their homes as well.
+Needless to say Nancy and John are beyond satisfied with their bed bug room heater and continue to help me spread the good word which is PestPro Thermal electric bed bug heating equipment is built for professionals but easy and safe enough for senior citizens to use in their homes as well.

 Watch Nancy's Video Testimonial Here.